When a strong craving hits, it can be easy to lose sight of the benefits of quitting. You might lose your focus, but there is no good reason to smoke.

 Remind yourself of the rewards of quitting to help yourself stay on track:

-12 hours: carbon monoxide in blood stream drops to normal
+- 12 hours: carbon monoxide in the bloodstream drops to normal

-2 weeks–3 months: circulation, lung function improve; heart attack risk begins to drop
+- 2 weeks–3 months: circulation, lung function improves; heart attack risk begins to drop

 - 1 year: risk of coronary heart disease cut in half

 - 2–5 years: risk of cancer of mouth, throat, esophagus, bladder cut in half; stroke risk is reduced to that of a nonsmoker

 - 10 years: half as likely to die from lung cancer; risk of kidney or pancreatic cancer decreases

 - 15 years: risk of coronary heart disease same as non-smoker’s risk